conterra/mapapps-welcome/src/main/js/bundles/dn_welcome/README.md

 - The `w` and `h` properties of the `marginBox` property are used to define the window's size in pixels.
 - The window gets appended a CSS class `myCustomStyleClass` that you can define in a separate CSS file.
 - The `maximizable` property is `true`, which displays a maximize button in the window's title bar.
+- When `modal` is `false`, user interactions outside the area of the window will not be blocked.

 ```json
 {